cckmwong-data/london_housing/README.md

 This is a report designed for London Real Insights Ltd., a hypothetical real estate agency based in London.

-It provides management with a comprehensive view of property listings across various districts in the city.
+It provides management of the Company with a comprehensive view of property listings across various districts in the city.
 Users can filter listings based on specific criteria, including property price, house features, and schools in the neighborhood.

 ---